dragon-hex/kot-two-project/README.md

 * Linux
 * And any other platform that supports Pygame and Python 3.X

-We have plans to re-write Kot2 to Kot3 but on C++.
+We have plans to re-write Kot2 to Kot3 but on C++ but on a very distant future 😆